timothybrown/BSEC-Conduit/readme.md

 - voltage: The voltage the sensor is run at.
 [3.3|1.8]
 - retain_state: Number of days to retain the IAQ state data.
 [4|28]
 - logger: Logger instance to use.
 Use None for console output.
 - base_dir: Directory to store the executable, config and state files.
-Must also include a sub-directory named `src` that contains an untouched copy of the Bosch Sensortec BSEC Library source.
+Must also include a sub-directory that contains an unzipped copy of the Bosch Sensortec BSEC Library source.

 Example:
 ```